seadonggyun4/seo-select/README.md

 ---

 > **Migration Note**:
 > Version 2.x maintains full API compatibility with 1.x while changing the distribution format from source TypeScript files to pre-built, optimized JavaScript and CSS files.
+The new dynamic option management methods provide powerful tools for building interactive applications with real-time data updates.